edgio-docs/edgio-docs/src/pages/guides/app_security/threats_dashboard.md

     `<Rule Set>/<Category>/<Subcategory>`

     <Callout type="info">

-      `&lt;Category>` identifies whether the request violated a rule, an access control, or the delivery profile.
+      `<Category>` identifies whether the request violated a rule, an access control, or the delivery profile.

     </Callout>

     **Example values:**